jonas-lantto/table_transform/README.md

     t2 = TableTransform::Table::create_empty(%w(Col1 Col2))
     t3 = t1 + t2

+### Publish
     # Export as array
     t.to_a

+    # Excel sheet
+    excel = TableTransform::ExcelCreator.new('output.xlsx')
+    excel.add_tab('Result', t)
+    excel.create!

+#### Excel Creator
+Will create an Excel Table on each tab.
+Name of the table will be the same as the sheet (except space replaced with _)

+Each column will be auto scaled to an approximate size based on column content.

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/jonas-lantto/table_transform).